-4.6.4 Announce Propagation Rules
+6.6.4 Announce Propagation Rules

 The following table illustrates the rules for automatically propagating announces from one interface type to another, for all possible combinations.
-For the purpose of announce propagation, the Full and Gateway modes are identical.

 See the Interface Modes section for a conceptual overview of the different interface modes, and how they are configured.